 If potential buyers like your house’s general look, they can likely imagine their version of future dream renovations.
 On the other hand, if they look up at your worn roof and see a large expanse of work on their already-busy plates, they may move on to another house.

-If you choose to replace your home’s roof, the future cost-savings from the newfound energy efficiency should be pointed out during the sale.
-If your house shows the promise of money savings for a buyer, they add it to the Advantages side of their checklist.
+If you choose to replace your home’s roof, the future cost savings from the newfound energy efficiency should be pointed out during the sale.
+If your house shows the promise of money saved for a buyer, they add it to the Advantages side of their checklist.

 There is always a wish list of future wants in a buyer’s head, and that list has more to do with emotional niceties than the required replacements of a house’s basic structure.
 If a new roof is already in place, it allows the buyers to dream of their future wants without the guilt of feeling they must first replace the core components of the house.

 Neutral, neutral, neutral.
-If you are selling your home, keep in mind this is not the time to think out of the box, design-wise.
-The business of roofing is to let other aspects of a home to shine, giving it its’ best protection while displaying an understated attractiveness.
-Many people, for instance have an aversion to a true brown roof.
-Appeal to the largest group of today’s design-savvy buyers and resist your love of red roofs when deciding to sell your home.
+If you are selling your home, consider this is not the time to think out of the box, design-wise.
+The roofing business is letting other aspects of a home shine.
+Giving it its best protection while displaying an understated attractiveness is a perfect selling stance.